 - New devices, new boards, new architectures

-- Desktop virtualization and SPICE
+- Graphics, desktop virtualization and virtual GPU

 - New storage features

-- Live migration and fault tolerance
+- High availability, live migration and fault tolerance

 - Emulation and TCG

-- Firmware: ACPI, UEFI, coreboot, u-Boot, etc.
+- Firmware: ACPI, UEFI, coreboot, U-Boot, etc.

 Management and infrastructure